npezza93/redi_search/README.md

 ## Spellcheck

 Spellchecking is initiated off a `RediSearch::Index` instance and provides suggestions for misspelled search terms.
-It takes an optional `distance` named argument which is the maximal Levenshtein distance for spelling suggestions.
+It takes an optional `distance` argument which is the maximal Levenshtein distance for spelling suggestions.
 It returns an array where each element contains suggestions for each search term and a normalized score based on its occurrences in the index.